 AUSTIN: The first thing you get when you open it is like, it’s the smell of a room that someone’s

-been like, for twenty years now, maybe longer, just like… smoking in.
+been like, for twenty years now, maybe longer, just flike… smoking in.
 And like, the good tobacco?

 Like I don’t like cigarettes at all?